 Larry's home page

-The shortest day of the year is the day of the winter solstice, usually December 21.
+The shortest day of the year is the day of the winter solstice, which in 2020 is December 20 or 21 depending on time zone.
 It seems reasonable that the latest sunrise and earliest sunset would both occur on the shortest day.
 But it's not so; the earliest sunset is a couple of weeks earlier and the latest sunrise is a couple of weeks later.
 [Note 1] (The notes contain additional explanation that can be skipped on first reading.)

 What explains this peculiarity?
-Why doesn't the shortest day contain the earliest sunset and latest sunrise?
+Why don't the earliest sunset and latest sunrise both fall on the shortest day?

 The time of day when the sun reaches its highest point in the sky is called solar noon.
-The period from one solar noon to the next is called the solar day.
-One solar day is the time it takes for the sun to return to its highest point in the sky.
+The length of time from one solar noon to the next is called the solar day.
+That is, one solar day is the time it takes for the sun to return to its highest point in the sky.

-The length of the solar day is not constant through the year.
-Near the winter and summer solstices the solar day is more than 24 hours long, and near the spring and fall equinoxes it's less than 24 hours long.
+The length of the solar day varies during the year: Near the winter and summer solstices the solar day is more than 24 hours long, and near the spring and fall equinoxes it's less than 24 hours long.
 (Why so?
 We'll see shortly.)
-So solar noon rarely occurs exactly at clock noon; it's sometimes before and sometimes after.
-The critical point is this: near the solstices, solar noon occurs at a slightly later clock time each day because the solar day is more than 24 hours.
+Therefore: near the solstices, solar noon occurs at a slightly later clock time each day because the solar day is more than 24 hours and the clock day is always exactly 24 hours.

-The time from solar noon to sunset doesn't change very much near the winter solstice [Note 2].
-Therefore, since solar noon is a little later each day, sunset is also a little later each day.
-But since sunset is a little later each day, the earliest sunset has already happened!
-Similarly, later solar noons at the solstice imply later sunrises, hence sunrise is getting later and the latest sunrise is yet to occur.
+Next: Since solar noon is a little later each day, sunset is also a little later each day.
+(This is true because the time from solar noon to sunset doesn't change very much near the winter solstice [Note 2].)
+But if sunset is a little later each day, that means the earliest sunset has already happened!
+By the same reasoning, later solar noons at the solstice imply later sunrises, hence sunrise is getting later and the latest sunrise is yet to occur.
 [Notes 3, 4]

 So now we see why a longer-than-average solar day causes both earliest sunset and latest sunrise to not fall on the solstice.
 The next step is to understand why the length of the solar day varies, and in particular why it is longer at the solstices.